-Based on Bankrate’s extensive research, Geico sells the cheapest minimum coverage auto insurance in Florida, with an average annual premium of $841.
+Based on Bankrate’s extensive research, Geico has the cheapest average minimum coverage auto insurance rates in Florida, with an average annual premium of $841.
 However, while minimum coverage is often cheap because it provides less financial protection than full coverage, finding cheap full coverage is possible.

 The cheapest car insurance companies in Florida

 Bankrate’s insurance editorial team obtained current premiums from Quadrant Information Services to help you find the cheapest car insurance in the Sunshine State.
 In addition to premium, we also reviewed each insurer’s financial strength scores and customer satisfaction ratings.
-These companies provide cheap average rates to Florida drivers but also offer highly-rated customer service and solid financial strength.
+These companies provide cheap average rates to Florida drivers, but also offer highly-rated customer service according to J.D.
+Power and solid financial strength according to AM Best.
 Through our meticulous research, we have identified some of the cheapest auto insurance companies in Florida.